patronasxdxd/CTFS/docs/AffineDeFi.md

 # proof of concept (PoC)

-The vulnerability exploited by the attacker in AffineDeFi was rooted in the protocol's handling of flash loans and the associated `LoanType` enum, which allowed different actions to be taken upon receiving a flash loan.
+The vulnerability exploited by the attacker in AffineDeFi was caused by the protocol's handling of flash loans and the associated `LoanType` enum, which allowed different actions to be taken upon receiving a flash loan.
 Let's break down how the attacker exploited this vulnerability step by step:

 ## Flash Loan Initialization: